ncatlab/nlab-content/pages/7/6/9/5/15967/content.md

 ### Unitary group
  {#UnitaryGroup}

-A similar construction can be done to define higher dimensional global [[unitary groups]]: one may simply start from the strict [[polydisc]]
+One may try a similar construction to define higher dimensional global [[unitary groups]]: one may simply start from the strict [[polydisc]]

 $$
   D^1 M_n